onera/std_e/doc/index.rst

 *****************

 **std_e** (for "standard extended") is a C++17 library.
 It contains general-purpose data structures and algorithms.
 To get an overview of the main functionalities, take a look at :ref:`highlights`.
+You can also browse the :ref:`folders` for a brief description of functionnalities folder by folder.

 The following documentation assumes a good knowledge of the C++ standard library and recent C++ constructs.